Subscribe

 We've tried to basically drown you in resources to help you build your online store here on our YouTube channel and with our course Oberlo 101.
 And as of filming, Oberlo 101 is free, meaning if you sign up right now, you'll have access to it for the rest of your life for free.

-Nonetheless, I think a lot of you are wondering right now not, "How do I start dropshipping?" but "Should I start dropshipping?"
+Nonetheless, I think a lot of you are wondering right now not, 'How do I start dropshipping?' but 'Should I start dropshipping?'
 And I've got some stats that suggest that now is a good time, but not the perfect time to get started.

 Business strategists are saying that the coronavirus may drive ecommerce sales beyond original 2020 projections.
 People are shopping online right now.
 But they're not shopping for the same thing that they used to shop for.